FAQs

 Yes, any container engine should work with Lima.

-Container runtime examples:
+Container runtime templates:

-Container image builder examples:
+Container image builder templates:

-Container orchestrator examples:
+Container orchestrator templates:

 The default Ubuntu image also contains LXD.
 Run lima sudo lxc init to set up LXD.